 Instructions

-- Add the self raising flour and cocoa powder and whisk in
+- Put the self raising flour, caster sugar and cocoa powder into a mixing bowl and stir together

 - Divide the batter between the trays.
 You can put the batter into a piping bag or a jug to make it a bit neater to dispense into the trays, but you can do it with a spoon too